Tackling toxic profile spam on WordPress.org

 With regards to Akismet, it’s unclear if it’s currently running on profile updates; if this isn’t the case, it should be enabled.
 However, it’s not well-suited to solving our particular problem(s) (especially for non-English content), and so we should proceed with running Recaptcha alongside it.

 Having disincentivized and reduced the ease of creating new spam profiles being created, we should turn our eyes to gradually removing existing spam profiles.

-I recommend the use of a scoring process to based (initially) on the following criteria:
+I recommend the use of a scoring process, based (initially) on awarding the following points, for each of the following criteria:

 |No gravatar image||2|